 In a nation known for its powerlifting and strength sports it can be hard to stand out, although Hulda B. Waage has done this.
 The 30 year old powerlifter has established herself as a leading powerlifter who competed in both raw and equipped powerlifting, holding two national records both in benchpress.

 Now competing in the -84 kg category, she has previously competed at 72 kg where she’s recorded some excellent lifts.

-She also has equipped personal bests of 210 kg in squat and 185kg in deadlift.
 In 2017 she competed and recorded a total of 522.5 kg (more here).
 Lifting at her best in equipped competiton, Hulda also competed in raw powerlifting and has benched 85kg, squatted 147.5kg and deadlifted 160kg.
 Hulda’s pleased with her success and wants to achieve more.